Smartdevs17/baseleague/client/src/docs/TEAM_LOGOS.md

 # Team Logo Integration

-This document explains how team logos are integrated into the SoccerLeague application.
+This document explains how team logos are integrated into the BaseLeague application.

 ## Overview